Key takeaways

 - Cash in Bank uses reconciled balances, not book estimates.

-- Operating Cash Flow aggregates core inflows and outflows, negative OCF becomes Operating Cash Burn.
+- Operating Cash Flow aggregates core inflows and outflows.
+Negative OCF becomes Operating Cash Burn.

 - Runway equals Cash divided by Monthly Burn.

-- Current Ratio equals Current Assets divided by Current Liabilities, include GST receivables and payables.
+- Current Ratio equals Current Assets divided by Current Liabilities.
+Include GST receivables and payables.

 - Track bank charges and FX differences with proper realization and unrealization classification.

-Working Capital Metrics, AP, AR, and Collections Formula Standards
+Working Capital Metrics: AP, AR, and Collections Formula Standards

 Accounts receivable management

-Age AR into 0 to 30, 31 to 60, 61 to 90, and beyond 90 day buckets, anchor aging to GST invoice date for compliance.
-DSO or DRO equals Average AR divided by Credit Sales times 365.
+Age AR into 0 to 30, 31 to 60, 61 to 90, and beyond 90 day buckets.
+Anchor aging to GST invoice date for compliance alignment.

 Accounts payable optimization

-Age AP similarly, analyze vendor-wise patterns, DPO equals Average AP divided by Credit Purchases times 365, balance cash efficiency with vendor relationships.
+Age AP similarly.
+Analyze vendor wise patterns.
+DPO equals Average AP divided by Credit Purchases times 365.
+Balance cash efficiency with vendor relationships.

 Collection efficiency metrics